iangregsondev/blockprocessor/README.md

 task infra:init-local-dev-env
 ```

-Then to start the services, please run the following command:
+Then to start the infrastructure, please run the following command:

 ```bash
 task infra:docker-up